top of page

 5. Make a list and check it twice

-4. Thoughtful caregiving
+4. Thoughtful Caregiving

 Parenting is a rollercoaster ride, and all too often, women are lead caregivers, representing nearly half of the American workforce.
 This can be over 20 hours of caregiving per week.